Male Infertility After Prostate Cancer Treatment

 They might be impermanent or long-lasting.

-Few men recover the capacity to release healthy sperm cells after treatment.
+Some men may regain the ability to release healthy sperm cells after treatment, but it is not common.

-Radiotherapy is one of the most damaging therapies, and almost all patients reduce their chance of conception.
+Radiotherapy is considered one of the more damaging therapies, and the majority of patients experience a reduced chance of conception.

 Their testosterone levels and the ability to create sperm cells reduce by around 30%.